JaMo42/spell/README.md

 ## Requirements

 The library requires C++20.
-The implementation is split into Windows and non-Windows platforms (only tested on Linux).
+The implementation is split into Windows and non-Windows platforms.

 ## Usage